aws-samples/anthropic-on-aws/README.md

 # Anthropic on AWS

-This repo contains a collection of examples and notebooks when using Anthropic on AWS.
-These examples
+This repo contains a collection of examples and notebooks for using Anthropic on AWS.

 ## Notebooks